 OLD definition was "... the provision of uninterrupted care, by more than one person, for a patient who, because of his/her medical condition and disabilities, requires total assistance with toileting and/or walking and/or transferring and/or feeding [at unscheduled times during the day and night]"

 Sept.
 2012 -- SEE Federal Court Issues Preliminary Injunction against NYC HRA in Reducing 24-hour Split-Shift Medicaid Personal Care Services which enjoins NYC from reducing 2x12 split shift services because needs cannot be predicted.

-Litigation has established important procedural rights and assessment standards on personal care, including:
+Procedural rights and assessment standards on personal care, established in litigation including:

 FAIR HEARINGS -- Hearings are often required to obtain an increase in hours of personal care/home attendant services, to contest denials of applications based on the alleged need for a "higher level of care," etc.